nidhishdb/notessite/AWS/AWS_fundamentals.md

 AWS CloudHSM
 AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.
 With CloudHSM, you can manage your own encryption keys using FIPS 140-2 Level 3 validated HSMs.
 CloudHSM offers you the flexibility to integrate with your applications using industry-standard APIs, such as PKCS#11, Java Cryptography Extensions (JCE), and Microsoft CryptoNG (CNG) libraries.
 CloudHSM is standards-compliant and enables you to export all of your keys to most other commercially-available HSMs, subject to your configurations.
 It is a fully-managed service that automates time-consuming administrative tasks for you, such as hardware provisioning, software patching, high-availability, and backups.
 CloudHSM also enables you to scale quickly by adding and removing HSM capacity on-demand, with no up-front costs.
 More information on AWS CloudHSM can be found at:https://aws.amazon.com/cloudhsm/

+#### Encryption at rest and in transit (Databases)
+Amazon RDS allows you to encrypt your databases using keys you manage through AWS Key Management Service (KMS).
+On a database instance running with Amazon RDS encryption, data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas, and snapshots.

+Amazon RDS supports Transparent Data Encryption in SQL Server and Oracle.
+Transparent Data Encryption in Oracle is integrated with AWS CloudHSM, which allows you to securely generate, store, and manage your cryptographic keys in single-tenant Hardware Security Module (HSM) appliances within the AWS cloud.

+Amazon RDS supports the use of SSL to secure data in transit.

+Network isolation
+AWS recommends that you run your database instances in Amazon VPC, which allows you isolate your database in your own virtual network and connect to your on-premises IT infrastructure using industry-standard encrypted IPsec VPNs.
+You can configure firewall settings and control network access to your database instances.

+Resource-level permissions
+Amazon RDS is integrated with AWS Identity and Access Management (IAM) and provides you the ability to control the actions that your AWS IAM users and groups can take on specific Amazon RDS resources, from database instances through snapshots, parameter groups, and option groups.
+You can also tag your Amazon RDS resources and control the actions that your IAM users and groups can take on groups of resources that have the same tag and associated value.
+For example, you can configure your IAM rules to ensure developers are able to modify "Development" database instances, but only Database Administrators can make changes to "Production" database

+Information on Amazon RDS Security can be found at​ https://aws.amazon.com/rds/features/#security

+#### S3 Encryption:

+Amazon S3 default encryption provides a way to set the default encryption behavior for an S3 bucket.
+You can set default encryption on a bucket so that all objects are encrypted when they are stored in the bucket.
+The objects are encrypted using server-side encryption with either Amazon S3-managed keys (SSE-S3) or AWS KMS-managed keys (SSE-KMS).

+When you use server-side encryption, Amazon S3 encrypts an object before saving it to disk in its data centers and decrypts it when you download the objects.
+More details on using Encryption with Amazon S3 can be found at: https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html

+Amazon Macie
+Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
+Amazon Macie recognizes sensitive data such as personally identifiable information (PII) or intellectual property, and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
+The fully managed service continuously monitors data access activity for anomalies, and generates detailed alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Currently, Amazon Macie is available to protect data stored in Amazon S3.
+More information about Amazon Macie is available at: https://aws.amazon.com/macie/

+#### Elastic Block Storage (EBS) Encryption:

+Amazon EBS encryption offers seamless encryption of EBS data volumes, boot volumes and snapshots, eliminating the need to build and manage a secure key management infrastructure.
+EBS encryption enables data at rest security by encrypting your data volumes, boot volumes and snapshots using Amazon-managed keys or keys you create and manage using the AWS Key Management Service (KMS).
+In addition, the encryption occurs on the servers that host EC2 instances, providing encryption of data as it moves between EC2 instances and EBS data and boot volumes.
+For more information, see Amazon EBS encryption in the Amazon EC2 User Guide.

+Access to Amazon EBS volumes is integrated with AWS Identity and Access Management (IAM).
+IAM enables access control to your Amazon EBS volumes.
+For more information, see AWS Identity and Access Management.
+For more information about Amazon EBS encryption, see: https://aws.amazon.com/ebs/features/

+#### Securing Amazon EC2 Instances
+The process for securing EC2 instances involves principles that are applicable to any OS, whether running in a virtual machine or on premises:

+Least Access: Restrict server access from both the network and on the instance, install only the required OS components and applications, and leverage host-based protection software.

+Least Privilege: Define the minimum set of privileges each server needs in order to perform its function.
+Configuration Management: Create a baseline server configuration and track each server as a configuration item.
+Assess each server against the current recorded baseline to identify and flag any deviations.
+Ensure each server is configured to generate and securely store appropriate log and audit data.

+Change Management: Create processes to control changes to server configuration baselines.

+Audit Logs: Audit access and all changes to EC2 instances to verify server integrity to ensure only authorized changes are made.

+For more information on securing EC2 instances please see: https://aws.amazon.com/answers/security/aws-securing-ec2-instances/

+This white paper provides an overview of security when using Lambda: https://d1.awsstatic.com/whitepapers/Overview-AWS-Lambda-Security.pdf

+Amazon Elastic Container Service (Amazon ECS)
+Amazon ECS allows you to specify an IAM role for each ECS task.
+This allows the Amazon ECS container instances to have a minimal role, respecting the ‘least privilege’ access policy and allowing you to manage the instance role and the task role separately.
+You can also use Amazon CloudWatch Logs to gain visibility into the IAM role to which a task is assigned.
+More details on Amazon ECS can be found at: https://aws.amazon.com/ecs/features/

+#### Amazon API Gateway

+Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+With a few clicks in the AWS Management Console, you can create REST and WebSocket APIs that act as a “front door” for applications to access data, business logic, or functionality from your backend services, such as workloads running on Amazon Elastic Compute Cloud (Amazon EC2), code running on AWS Lambda, any web application, or real-time communication applications.
+Information about Amazon API Gateway can be found at: https://aws.amazon.com/api-gateway/

+#### AWS Shield
+AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
+There are two tiers of AWS Shield - Standard and Advanced.
+Details on AWS Shield are available at: https://aws.amazon.com/shield/

+#### AWS WAF
+AWS WAF is a web application firewall that helps protect your web applications from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+AWS WAF gives you control over which traffic to allow or block to your web applications by defining customizable web security rules.
+You can use AWS WAF to create custom rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that are designed for your specific application.
+New rules can be deployed within minutes, letting you respond quickly to changing traffic patterns.
+Also, AWS WAF includes a full-featured API that you can use to automate the creation, deployment, and maintenance of web security rules.
+Details on AWS WAF are available at: https://aws.amazon.com/waf/